koushik9988/ePIC_mcc/README.md

 ```
 n_e0 = n_i0/(1 - charge_sign_a * a - charge_sign_b * b - charge_sign_c * c)
 ```
-`with values : a = 0.1, b= 0.3 and c = 0.4 by taking charge sign as : species_a: -1, species_b: +1, species_c: -1.
-As mentioned above by default normalized electron and ion density are set to 1 and 0 respectively`
+`with normalized density values : a = 0.1, b= 0.3 and c = 0.4 by taking charge sign as : species_a: -1, species_b: +1, species_c: -1.
+As mentioned above by default normalized electron and ion density are set to 1 and 0 respectively.
+Above equation can be written like this for any number of species with different charges`

  # Data processing and visualization
  1. Plot kinetic enegy ,potential enegy and total enegy